sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following is a CDDL representation of the ISO-19770-2:2015 {{SWID}} XML schema definition of SWID tags.
 This representation includes all SWID tag fields and thus supports all SWID tag use cases.
 The CamelCase notation used in the XML schema definition is changed to hyphen-separated notation (e.g. ResourceCollection is named resource-collection in the COSWID CDDL specification).
 The human-readable names of members are mapped to integer indices via a block of rules at the bottom of the CDDL specification.
 The 66 character strings of the SWID vocabulary that would have to be stored or transported in full if using the original vocabulary are replaced.

+Concise Software Identifiers are tailored to be used in the domain of constrained-node networks.
+A typical endpoint is capable of storing the CoSWID tag of installed software, a constrained-node might lack that capability.
+CoSWID address these constraints and the corresponding specification is augmented to retain their usefulness in the thing-2-thing domain.
+Specific examples include, but are not limited to limiting the scope of hash algorithms to the IANA Named Information tables or including firmware attributes addressing devices that do not necessarily provide a file-system to store a CoSWID tag in.

 ~~~~ CDDL
 <CODE BEGINS>
 {::include concise-software-identity.cddl}